joescii/lift-ng-js/README.md

 ## Problem Statement

-This project is designed to allow Lift applications utilizing an AngularJS front-end to easily manage AngularJS modules and updates to those modules while doing the right thing by properly handling browser caching concerns and serving the minified version in non-development modes.
+This project is designed to allow Lift applications utilizing an AngularJS front-end to easily manage AngularJS modules.
+This plugin allows you to update your Angular version in one location the same way you update your Scala and Java dependencies in your build file.
+It also does the right thing by adding the version to the file names to properly handle browser caching concerns and serving the minified version in non-development modes.

 ## Configuration and usage